Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Evaluation

 \shortsection{Optimal candidate size} The existence of a maximum for the performance of the candidate classifiers highlights the importance of the candidate size \(\delta\).
 If \(\delta\) is too small, the candidate classifiers might fail at capturing the information for the attack, leading to a smaller transferability rate.
 On the other hand, if \(\delta\) is too high, the candidate classifiers might be compromised by information orthogonal to the safety classification, as seen in the decrease from \autoref{fig:silhouette-full}.

 \shortsection{ASR and objective} The previous differences in transferability rate compared to the baseline lie in how the adversarial objective is built.
 Since the output of LLMs is text, there needs to be a heuristic to know when misclassification (jailbreak) occurs, such as specific target sentences.
-When the objective is a misclassification, it is easier to find adversarial examples.
-It implicitly contains the previous objective, but encompasses any possible jailbreak sentence, increasing the space of adversarial inputs.
+When the objective is misclassification, it is easier to find adversarial examples.
+It implicitly contains the previous objective without its limitations, increasing the space of adversarial inputs.

 \shortsection{Efficiency} \autoref{fig:efficiency} shows the runtime\footnote{This does not include the time to train the candidate classifier as it is negligible, taking less than a minute and happening once for all samples.} and VRAM usage (\ie peak GPU memory occupied) when applying the attack on one sample, averaged over 100 samples.
 We see that attacking the surrogate classifier has lower computational costs than attacking LLM, as it depends on the candidate size \(\delta\) (which scales linearly with the VRAM usage like the runtime, as seen in \autoref{fig:efficiency}).
-We note that both the VRAM usage and the runtime do not not reach the baseline averages of 31~GB and 840s.
+We note that both the VRAM usage and the runtime do not reach the baseline averages of 31~GB and 840s.
 We attribute this to the adversarial objective of the baseline GCG attack: it requires the attack to generate an output sequence at each step to compare to the target sequence, directly impacting its efficiency.
 Paired with the previous results from \autoref{subfig:transfer-rate-harmful} in which all models achieve a transferability rate above 70\% with only half of the LLM architecture, this highlights the efficacy and efficiency of our approach.
 This also shows that studying the robustness of LLMs can be made scalable.
 Indeed, the original attack requires a NVIDIA A100 with 40~GB for all models (at half-precision).
 Attacking 50\% of the model (as presented in our work) means that 20~GB of VRAM will be sufficient, enabling research on consumer-grade GPUs (\eg NVIDIA RTX 4090).
-For industry-grade GPUs (\eg NVIDIA A100, H100, etc.), this result enables in-depth study on hyperparameters of the attack.
+For industry-grade GPUs (\eg NVIDIA A100, H100, etc.), this result enables studies on the impact of hyperparameters.